African American Poetry contains nearly 3,000 poems by African American poets of the eighteenth and nineteenth centuries.

 The Kauffman Collection is intended to enhance the Library’s collections with works of high quality, both in content and construction.
 Principally falling within the humanities, the works embody classical ideas and ideals, or have made significant contributions to other eras.
 To assist the library patron in advanced appreciation of the literature, this collection also includes supporting materials that assess, critique, and examine the chosen works.

-While the Collection contains thousands of works in print, many of the materials are electronic books, videos, and audiobooks.
+Many of these materials are electronic books, videos, and audiobooks.
 Recently added are searchable, digitized reproductions of significant works and documents from public and private sources, from lands near and far.

 American History in Video provides the largest and richest collection of video available online for the study of American history, with 2,000 hours and more than 5,000 titles on completion.
 The collection allows students and researchers to analyze historical events, and their presentation over time, through commercial and governmental newsreels, archival footage, public affairs footage, and important documentaries.